Clara Iwasaki, PhD, Asian Languages and Cultures UCLA

 Announcements

-I will be accepting graduate students for the 2023-24 academic year.
+I will be accepting graduate students in both Women's and Gender Studies and East Asian Studies for the 2024-25 academic year.
 While my main specialization is in work written in the Chinese language, although not necessarily limited to China, I have broader interests in and would be willing to advise graduate students working on cultural production within a comparative Asian or Asian/North American context.
 I am particularly interested in projects that engage with frameworks such as the Sinophone, the transpacific, postcolonial studies, or deal centrally with race and ethnicity and/or migration.
 Given the excellent coverage of many other topics and subfields within the department, I am only able to accept applications focusing on literature or cinema.
 You might be able to persuade me to advise you on a video game/new media sort of project, but it would have to be very compelling.

 Courses

-EASIA 351 - Culture and Identity in Taiwan
+EASIA 359 - Culture and Identity in Hong Kong

-The relationship between culture and identity in Taiwan through the study of literature and film in translation.
-Note: Not open to students with credit in CHINA 351.
-Prerequisite: EASIA 101 and *3 in EASIA at the senior level, or consent of Department.
+Culture and identity in Hong Kong through the study of literature and film in translation.
+Prerequisite: EASIA 101 and 3 units in EASIA at the senior level, or consent of Department.

 WGS 298 - Critical Issues